Distinguishing two dark matter component particles at $e^+e^-$ colliders: Distinction criteria for two peaks in spectrum

-Next we analyse the effect of lepton energy cut on the distinction criteria.
-In Fig.~\ref{sclepenergy}, we show the distribution of $\slashed{E}$ for signal (BP1) + background with a lepton energy cut (top left) 100 GeV, (top right) 150 GeV and (bottom centre) 200 GeV.
-In case of 100 GeV cut, the background gets reduced to a large extent.
-However, significant portion of the first peak of the signal also gets rejected by the stringent lepton energy upper cut off.
-Consequently, the two-peak nature of the distribution disappears and only a small bump in the distribution is observed.
-We mention that in this case too, C1 and C2 criteria can be analysed in principle, to quantify the impact of the second DM candidate on the distribuiton of the first one.
-However, we do not carry out this analysis, since our focus is on the distinctness of two peaks in the distribution.
-With 200 GeV cut on the leading lepton energy, the reduction of background events is less compared to the 150 GeV case.
-However, both of these cases show clear two-peak signature.
-Let us now quantify the distinguisability of the peaks for various lepton energy cuts.
+We analyse next the effect of lepton energy cut on the distinction criteria.
+In Fig.~\ref{sclepenergy}, we show $\slashed{E}$ distribution for BP1 together with SM background for different choices of energy cuts on the leading lepton; (a) $E_{\ell_1}<$ 100 GeV, (b) $E_{\ell_1}<$ 150 GeV and (c) $E_{\ell_1}<$ 200 GeV.
+For $E_{\ell_1}<$100 GeV, SM background gets reduced to a large extent.
+However, significant portion of the first peak of the signal also gets rejected.
+Consequently, the two-peak nature of the distribution disappears and only a small bump in the distribution remains.
+With both 150 GeV and 200 GeV cut, the reduction of background events is less but so is for the signal contribution, resulting a clear two-peak signal for both these cases.
+In Fig.~\ref{lepenergyc1c2c3c4}, we then quantify the distinguishability of the peaks for these cases \footnote{We omit the case $E_{\ell_1}<$ 100 GeV as the two peak nature can barely be observed in this case.}.